 It’s vital that what you say gets the message across quickly and in a manner that keeps the other person engaged, without them feeling that they’re been pressurised or bombarded with questions.

 Although all of the above can take time to put into place, it’s vital that momentum is built and maintained in the run up to starting a campaign.
-For example, data goes out of date very quickly so it’s important that once the decision is made to go ahead, a deadline should be set to start making calls and everything should then be focused on this point of time.
+For example, data goes out of date very quickly so it’s important that once the decision is made to go ahead, a deadline should be set to start making calls and everything should then be focused on this point in time.

 So in summary, the essential questions that need to be answered in order to plan a telemarketing campaign are: